 Foreclosure: When a homeowner defaults on the mortgage (they stop making payments), the lender will start the foreclosure process.
 If the homeowner isn’t able to make up their payments, the lender may seize the home and put it up for sale.

 Buying a house at auction typically works much like any auction: bidders place bids, and the highest bid wins.
 But sometimes, it isn’t so simple.
 Each type of auction works a little differently in how bids are made and what the minimum bid can be.
-And the exact rules vary with each auction company, and each state or municipality in which the auction is held.
+Also, the exact rules vary with each auction company and each state or municipality in which the auction is held.

 Here are some of the real estate auction and bidding types you may encounter and how they work: